apsc9/food_app/README.md

  - Install @reduxjs/toolkit and react-redux
  - Build our store
  - Connect our store to our app
- - Slice (cartSlice)
+ - create a Slice (cartSlice)
  - Dispatch(actions)
- - Reducers
- - Selectors
+ - Selectors : read the data using selectors

 #